Hagenbeck–Wallace Circus: History

-The circus spent its winters just outside Baldwin Park, California.
+The circus was leased in 1938 and spent its winter just outside Baldwin Park, California.
 There, on 35 acres of land, the circus stayed with its huge parade wagons parked alongside a railroad spur.
 The elephants spent time hauling refuse wagons, shunting railroad cars and piling baled hay.
 A tent at the eastern edge of the grounds was used by aerialists to practice trapeze and high-wire acts.
 The circus usually remained there from late November to early spring.

 The Great Depression and Ringling's ill health caused the Ringling empire to falter.
 In 1935, the circus split from Ringling Brothers and Barnum & Bailey and became the Hagenbeck-Wallace and Forepaugh-Sells Bros.
 Circus.
 It finally ceased operations in 1938, seventy-nine years before Ringling itself closed.

 The complex near Peru that formerly housed the winter home of Hagenbeck-Wallace now serves as the home of the Circus Hall of Fame.

 In fiction

 The Hagenbeck–Wallace Circus was the inspiration for the novel The Circus in Winter by Cathy Day.
 The book is about the fictional "Great Porter Circus", which made its winter home in "Lima, Indiana", which stood in for the author's home town of Peru, Indiana.
 The author is the great-niece of an elephant trainer of the Hagenbeck–Wallace Circus.

 Hagenbeck's name also appears in a series of Polish books for teenagers by Alfred Szklarski.
 The main characters from the books travel around the world to hunt animals for Hagenbeck's circus.

 Hagenbeck is also mentioned in the story "First Love" by Samuel Beckett, where the protagonist reminisces about a visit to Ohlsdorf Cemetery.
 He is also briefly mentioned in the novel, Water for Elephants. by Sara Gruen.

 In the fall of 2006 The Neo-Futurists theater company of Chicago mounted an original production entitled Roustabout: The Great Circus Train Wreck! based on the Hagenbeck–Wallace Circus.
 The play was written by Jay Torrence and directed by Torrence and Kristie Koehler.
 The show was remounted by the Neo-Futurists in the summer of 2007 at the Chicago Park District's Theater on the Lake.
 In 2013, a production of the play was presented by Concordia University Chicago.
 This was followed in 2016 by a production at the University of Wisconsin-Eau Claire, directed by theatre faculty member Arthur Grothe.